What is action mapping?

 - Identify the best solution to the performance problem

-- When training is necessary, create challenging simulations, not information presentations
+- When training is necessary, create realistic practice activities, not information presentations

 The following slideshow gives a simplified, very high-level overview.
 It uses lighthearted stock photos from 2008 of a guy dressed in a ninja outfit.
 No political statement is intended.

-Because I was designing elearning at the time, I presented action mapping as an elearning design model, but it works for all types of business training, as I show in my workshops.
+Because I was designing elearning at the time, I presented action mapping as an elearning design model, but it works for all types of business training, as I show in my book.

 The addition of a flowchart